MatteoRebecchiMari/MatteoRebecchiMari/README.md

 </p> <br />

-In 2019 i got passionate about the mobile framework [Flutter] from which I made some projects: the most important was the [Flutnet] project (a suite of tools and templates that allowed to use Flutter and Xamarin together).
+In 2019 i got passionate about the mobile framework [Flutter], using it in some projects: the most important was the [Flutnet] project (a suite of tools and templates that allowed to use Flutter and Xamarin together).
+I was part of the development team.

 <p align="left">
 <a href="https://flutter.dev/">